artalar/reatom/docs/guides/server-side-rendering.md

 ## custom function getInitialStoreState

-If you don't want use initial data without atom names you can use custom _getInitialStoreState_ function
+If you don't want to use initial data without atom names, you can use custom _getInitialStoreState_ function

 **Server**